Stories of Impact

 Before prison, Alvin was in County and they had guards constantly monitoring him.
 Alvin thinks they had him on suicide watch because of the length of sentence.
 Ask if Alvin ever thought about taking his life he responds, “I always thought this was going to get overturned because I didn’t do this.
 I had all these people coming to court verifying my alibi and that didn’t do anything.
 They went off my codefendant’s testimony who testified falsely against me and that stuck forever.”

 Alvin arrived at Stateville Correctional Center at the age of 21.
-When new inmates arrive, they check-in at the “bullpen” and on display for all.
+When new inmates arrive, they check in at the “bullpen” and on display for all.
 “I still remember that very first day they took me to Stateville.
 They had me in the bullpen and you can hear others yell, ‘on the new!’
 Everybody looking down at you, I was a little nervous because I didn’t know what I was getting off into…there’s a catwalk with an officer with a rifle.
 I was shocked and I didn’t know what to expect.”

 Alvin shares that one of his biggest mistakes was affiliating with a gang both in an out of prison.
 As Alvin said, “I wasn’t thinking about my future, the big picture.”
 Within a week of Alvin’s arrival in Stateville he was put on “security” and handed a metal file that he was expected to carry with him at all times.
 “I just hated I went to prison clamming gang affiliation because that stuck with me right down to today.
 Even when I’m gone, they will label me as a ‘former’; I noticed one of my codefendants passed and I saw a newspaper article about this death and they used the words ‘former gang member’…”

 During Alvin’s early years in prison he experienced chaotic race riots based on affiliation, being placed in segregation/isolation, was stabbed twice and witnessed multiple deaths.
 Alvin didn’t want that life, he wanted out of the gang.
 As Alvin said, in that world it’s a “violation” and there are consequences for violations.
 In order to get out of the gang Alvin was going to have to “take a beating”.
 This would not have been any “beating” this would have been with pipes and other weapons and if you survive, you are out.
-Thankfully, Alvin was able to get out or “eradicate himself” from the gang, as the slang goes, without having to “take a beating” thought he had to check in to protective custody for a short while.
+Thankfully, Alvin was able to get out or “eradicate himself” from the gang, as the slang goes, without having to “take a beating” though he had to check in to protective custody for a short while.
 Alvin shares, “they were trying to snake me real bad.
 One time I was going to the gym and they wanted to see me in the weight room.
 I already know that when you go in that weight room, that’s where they handle their business.
 Something was fixin’ to get real nasty just because I didn’t want to be affiliated anymore.
 They were going to bust my head wide open.”

 It’s the mid 90’s and Alvin is in Pontiac and breaking free from the gang, Alvin is left alone for the most part.
 Throughout Alvin’s incarceration his family was incredibly supportive, visited frequently and made sure Alvin had money in his commissary.
 Alvin says, “they did that bit with me!
 I was telling them everything I was enduring.
-My mom would say, ‘I ain’t go be here forever.’
+My mom would say, ‘I ain’t going be here forever.’
 But she was she was there.”
 Alvin is also a man of faith.
 Though his faith wavered, Alvin said his mother just kept telling him, “believe in God and he will see you through!
 And it worked for me.”

 It’s now 2018 and Alvin goes up to the parole board successfully and gets a target for release.
 Alvin is transferred to the Kewanee Reentry Center in 2019 and as Alvin shares, “it gave me a chance to take my armor off.”
 The Kewanee Reentry Center is designed with less rules and does not have strict schedules or an environment where you need to remain hyper-vigilant at all times in order to survive.
 It gives a person a chance to work on themselves, get out of the max security prison environment and make future plans.